YcleptJohn/placement-report/report.md

 stakeholders, communicating and setting goals for the pod.
 This ensures the work being done suits the business and stakeholders' needs.

-Each of these roles play a vital part of each pod at HX and when combined they form a strong core structure for the pod to thrive off of.
+Each of these roles plays a vital part of each pod at HX and together they form a strong core, enabling the pod to function efficiently and effectively.

 Agile Process
 -------------

 Every pod within the web team uses an agile approach which aims to deliver work quickly in an incremental pattern.
-This has become common within technology where the flaws of older methodologies, like the waterfall model, have been highlighted by the adaptive and reactive nature of modern technology.
+This has become common practice as the flaws of older methodologies, like the waterfall model, have been highlighted by the adaptive and reactive nature of modern technology.

 ### Sprint Structure

-At HX this process manifests as bi-monthly sprints which aim to be a self-enclosed two-week section of work.
+At HX this process manifests as fortnightly sprints which aim to be a self-enclosed two-week section of work.

 {{{{{ Sprint Diagram }}}}}